ashwinkumar12345/for-elasticsearch-docs/docs/sql/aggregations.md

 ## Aggregation

-Use aggregations in select, expressions, or arguments of expressions.
+Use aggregations as a select, expression, or an argument of an expression.

 ### Select